underthecurve/underthecurve.github.io/_posts/2016-10-24-magazine-pres-endorse.md

 Has endorsed presidential candidates for the U.S. (since 1980), UK and others in the Leaders section.
 [This article](http://www.economist.com/blogs/democracyinamerica/2012/11/us-presidential-endorsements) provides a summary of U.S. presidential endorsements from 1980 through 2012.

+[**2016** (Clinton)](http://www.economist.com/news/leaders/21709540-why-we-would-cast-our-hypothetical-vote-hillary-clinton-americas-best-hope?zid=309&ah=80dcf288b8561b012f603b9fd9577f0e): " ... our vote goes to both Mrs Clinton and her party.
+Partly because she is not Mr Trump, but also in the hope she can show that ordinary politics works for ordinary people—the sort of renewal that American democracy requires."

 [**2016** (anti-Trump)](http://www.economist.com/news/leaders/21698251-donald-trumps-victory-disaster-republicans-and-america-trumpu2019s-triumph): "Donald Trump’s victory is a disaster for Republicans and for America."

 [**2012** (Obama, Dem.)](http://www.economist.com/news/leaders/21565623-america-could-do-better-barack-obama-sadly-mitt-romney-does-not-fit-bill-which-one): "America could do better than Barack Obama; sadly, Mitt Romney does not fit the bill."